northshorewc/ccr2018/ccr2018/docs/index.md

 [^3]: The sum of these compounds is equal to TTHM.
 Individually, these compounds are not regulated.

 [^4]: USEPA set a Secondary Maximum Contaminant Level (SMCL) for manganese.
 The SMCL is based on staining and taste considerations.
-There currently isn't an MCL or MCLG set for this contaminant at this time.
+There currently isn't an MCL or MCLG set for this contaminant.

 ## Footnotes